Information for host institutions

 There is no set cap on the number of applicants an institution can endorse.
 However, given the level of collaboration required between host institutions and applicants, the rigour of the selection process and the fact that only 70 fellowships are awarded per year, institutions are expected to be highly selective and limit the number of applications they endorse.

 Equity and diversity must be considered at all levels of the selection/recruitment, endorsement and review processes of a Banting application.
 The Vanier-Banting Secretariat is actively engaged in promoting equity and diversity, as well as in increasing awareness of implicit (or unconscious) bias with everyone involved in the selection of a Banting Fellow.
-To this end, the Secretariat has curated a list of resources for institutions to consult regarding equity, diversity and inclusion.
+To this end, please review the Equity, Diversity and Inclusion page.